karthik13691/Write-A-Data-Science-Blog-Post/README.md

 ### Results
 Based on my analysis it is found that,

-The peak season is from June to August and are lowest is from January to March The rates are higher on weekends
+The average price is at peak during JULY and is usually high between MAY and SEPTEMBER.

+The average price for an entire home/apartment is $155 per day/night The average price for a private room is $75 per day/night shared room costs around $47 per day/night

-Apartments and Houses comprise of about 90% of total listings Neighborhoods of Southeast Magnolia, Portage Bay and Westlake have highest mean price, while the neighborhoods of Rainier Beach, Olympic Hills and South Delridge have lowest mean prices
+Apartments/Houses comprise of about 2/3 of total listings 30% of the listings are Private rooms

-Broadway, Belltown and Wallingford have highest listing counts, while neighborhoods of Roxhill, South Park and Pinehurst have lower listing counts
-Accommodation size (determined by number of bedrooms, how many people it accommodates, number of bathrooms) is by far the single biggest price influencer.
+Neighborhoods of Downtown, Magnolia, Inter bay and Capitol Hills are expensive and their average price is between $150 — $200 range.
+Rooms with cheaper rates are found in areas like Beacon Hill, Delridge, Rainier Valley, and Northgate with pricing around the $83 — $93 range.

+The key feature that impacts price more than other features is the Accommodates, which is the number of people the apartment can accomodate.